JuanMi96/Cesium/README.md

-# dojo
+# dijit

-**dojo** is the foundation package of the Dojo Toolkit.
-Sometimes referred to as the “core”, it contains the most generally applicable sub-packages and modules.
-The dojo package covers a wide range of functionality like AJAX, DOM manipulation, class-type programming, events, promises, data stores, drag-and-drop and internationalization libraries.
+**dijit** is the package that contains the widget library for Dojo Toolkit.
+It requires the [core][] of the Dojo Toolkit and provides a framework for building additional widgets as well as a full set of rich user interface widgets including form, layout and data-aware items.

 ## Installing